np-guard/cluster-topology-analyzer/README.md

     - `metadata.namespace` is set to the workload's namespace (if specified)
     - `spec.podSelector` is set to the workload pod selector
     - `spec.policyTypes` is set to `["Ingress", "Egress"]`
     - `spec.ingress` contains one rule for each required connection in which the workload is the target workload.
 If the Service exposing this workload is of type `LoadBalancer` or `NodePort`, allow ingress from any source.
-If the service exposing this workload is pointed by an Ingress resource or by a Route resource, allow ingress from any source within the cluster.
+If the service exposing this workload is pointed by an Ingress resource or by a Route resource, allow ingress from any source **within the cluster**.
     - `spec.egress` contains one rule for each required connection in which the workload is the source workload.
 If such connections exist, also add a rule to allow egress to UDP port 53 (DNS).
 1. For each **workload namespace** add a *default deny* NetworkPolicy as follows
     - `metadata.namespace` is set to the workload's namespace